-Locally you can find the wine at Press Restaurant in St. Helena and after a write-up highlighting select women winemakers in the Wall Street Journal – the French Laundry began carrying several of the wines.
+Locally one can sometimes find the wine at Press Restaurant in St. Helena and after a write-up highlighting select women winemakers in the Wall Street Journal – the French Laundry began carrying several of the wines.

 Stop by for a relaxing visit and good hospitality.
 As Claire says, “wine is my way to welcome you into my home.
 Those who visit on Friday evenings may be treated to live music.
 A sizable courtyard to the rear of the building is sometimes used for private luncheons.
-Pull in curbside parking is available directly in front of the tasting room and shop – lining both sides of Lincoln Ave.
+Pull in curbside parking is available directly in front of the tasting room and on both sides of Lincoln Ave.
 Select library wines are available for sale on the website.
 And sometimes Picayune Cellars hosts a limited number of club members on barge or river trips in Europe.